hoffstadt/DearPyGui/docs/source/tutorials/dpg-structure.rst

     Items are anything in the library (i.e. button, registries, windows, ect).

 UI Items:
-    Any item in dpg that has a visual component (i.e. button, listbox, window, ect).
+    Any item in DPG that has a visual component (i.e. button, listbox, window, ect).

 Containers:
-    Items that can hold other items.
-A root container is a container that has no parent container.
+    Items that can hold other items. (i.e. window, groups, registries, ect).

 The Primary Window
 ------------------

-DPG can assign one window to be the *primary window*, which will fill the viewport and always be drawn behind other windows.
+DPG can assign one window to be the *primary window*.
+The primary window will fill the viewport and always be drawn behind other windows.

 **Code:**